 And finally, a photo taken with the 21x macro lens attached:

-The last thing to mention about using macro lenses in general is that because the depth of field (how much of the image is in focus from front to back) is so shallow, the smallest amount of movement of the iPhone can make the difference between a sharp shot and a blurry shot, so it’s best to use a tripod whenever you can.
+The last thing to mention about using macro lenses is that because the depth of field (how much of the image is in focus from front to back) is so shallow, the smallest amount of movement can make the difference between a sharp shot and a blurry shot.
+So it’s best to use an iPhone tripod whenever you can.

 7 Hidden iPhone Camera Features